Parathyroid Gland Function & Development

 We have four parathyroid glands (when one would be enough to do the job) because maintaining precise calcium levels is so important to our body’s ability to function properly on a daily basis.
 To regulate calcium, the parathyroid gland controls the amount of a chemical called parathyroid hormone (PTH) that it releases into the bloodstream.
 Each parathyroid cell has a calcium sensor to detect the level of calcium in the blood.
 When calcium levels are high, the parathyroid gland “turns off,” and the body’s PTH level decreases.
 Alternatively, when the calcium sensor detects that calcium levels are low, the gland “turns on” and produces PTH, which pours into the bloodstream and instructs the body to put more calcium back into the blood.

 The parathyroid glands measure the amount of calcium in the blood every minute of every day, and if the calcium levels are lower than the parathyroid gland wants, the glands will recognize it right away and make PTH.
-Next, PTH goes to other parts of the body, mainly the bones and kidneys, and instructs them to increase the calcium in the blood.
+Next, PTH goes to other parts of the body mainly the bones and kidneys, and instructs them to increase the calcium in the blood.
 When the calcium level comes up again, the parathyroid gland shuts down and stops making PTH.
 Through this feedback loop, the body is able to have precise control over the level of calcium in the blood.

 Dr. Gordon Strewler published an interesting article in 2005 that showed the relationship between calcium and PTH.
 He showed that there is an inverse relationship between calcium and PTH, with PTH being low when calcium is high, and PTH high when calcium is low.
 The first graph below shows his results.
 Dr. Strewler found that when the calcium level changes only a minimal amount, the parathyroid gland responds immediately to bring the calcium back to the person’s normal (called the calcium set point).
 The calcium set point functions similarly to a thermostat; when you set the temperature to 70°F, the heater will work when the temperature in the house goes down to 67°F, and stop working when it goes above 70°F.

-PTH is very interesting in and of itself.
-It is a 3D protein that has parts that attach to other proteins, called receptors, on the surface of other cells in a lock-and-key fashion.
-This is how PTH gives its instructions to other tissues like the bones and kidneys.
-PTH delivers a command, so it has been designed to disintegrate shortly after it has been released in the bloodstream.
+The hormone PTH is very interesting in and of itself.
+It is a 3 dimensional protein that has parts of it that attach to other proteins called receptors on the surface of other cells in a lock and key fashion.
+This is how it gives its instructions to other tissues like bone and kidney.
+It is a command, so it has been designed to disintegrate shortly after it has been released in the blood stream.
 Half of the PTH proteins disintegrate within 5 minutes of going into the bloodstream.
-This ensures that if the parathyroids want to give a different command a few minutes later, then PTH is not hanging around in the blood to interfere with the new command.
-The rapid intraoperative PTH test done during surgery takes advantage of this short lifespan (also called a half-life).
-The parathyroid receptor is present in many different areas of the body, including the kidneys, bones, adrenal glands, cartilage, heart muscle, and nerve cells in various parts of the brain.
-When a person has hyperparathyroidism, some of the symptoms are due to high calcium in the blood, and others are directly from the PTH.
-In fact, some of the symptoms directly correlate with the level PTH in the blood.
+This is so that if the parathyroids want to give a different command a few minutes later the hormone is not hanging around in the blood to interfere with the new command.

 Calcium and PTH on a Cellular Level